 - Tartan Video (2005) (United Kingdom) (DVD)

 Two young women find themselves struggling to survive in Paris, street-wise Nathalie, a stripper, and naïve Sandrine, a barmaid.
 Together, they discover that sex can be used to their advantage, and pleasure.
 Both find positions in the office of a large bank, where bored, under-stimulated, prey are easy pickings.
 After making their way though several layers of executives at the bank, with destructive, and lucrative, results, they approach Christophe, scion to the bank director.
-What they don't know is that Christophe is a manipulative voyeur, whose last two lovers set themselves on fire when he rejected them.
-A connoisseur of high-class orgies, Christophe is only interested in new talent to satisfy the appetites of all whom he controls.
-In Christophe, the girls have found an opponent who knows all their wiles, and will challenge their simple under-class friendship with levels of jealousy and ecstasy that they have never experienced before.
+What they don't know is that he is a manipulative voyeur, whose last two lovers set themselves on fire when he rejected them.
+A connoisseur of high-class orgies, he is only interested in new talent to satisfy the appetites of all whom he controls.
+In him, the girls have found an opponent who knows all their wiles, and will challenge their simple under-class friendship with levels of jealousy and ecstasy that they have never experienced before.
 Will they survive?
 Written by DarkStarZumaBeachSurfinApolcalypseWow